quantumlib/Stim/doc/usage_command_line.md

             measurement layer and a reset layer will produce the usual diagram of a surface code.
 Uses the Pauli color convention XYZ=RGB.

             INPUT MUST BE A CIRCUIT.

+        "time-slice-svg": An SVG image of the operations that a circuit applies during the specified tick or range of ticks.

+            INPUT MUST BE A CIRCUIT.

+        "time+detector-slice-svg": An SVG image of the operations that a circuit applies during the specified tick or range of ticks, combined with the detector slices after those operations are applied.

+            INPUT MUST BE A CIRCUIT.